 Bonnie Solomon

-Research Scientist, Bethesda, MD
+Research Scientist II, Bethesda, MD

 Bonnie Solomon, PhD, is a research scientist on the Child Trends education team and collaborates with colleagues in early childhood.
 Dr. Solomon is passionate about improving academic and behavioral outcomes for low-income youth and youth of color through high quality research to inform education and early childhood policies and practices.
 For the past fifteen years, she has conducted school-based research across the developmental spectrum, from preschools to postsecondary institutions, focusing on school climate, discipline policies and practices, social-emotional learning programs, school-based mental health supports, kindergarten readiness, and college success.